 What happens at your first appointment?

-Dr O’Neill prefers to see you at approximately 9-10 weeks gestation for your first appointment, ensuring an ultrasound can be performed.
+Dr O’Neill prefers to see you at approximately 8-10 weeks gestation for your first appointment, ensuring a fetal heart can be seen on ultrasound.
 Any care before this time should be directed by your GP.
 Your GP is welcome to call Dr O’Neill should they require any advice.

 Your first appointment will take approximately 45 minutes and there will be ample opportunity to ask questions.

 If you have any particular concerns regarding your pregnancy or delivery please feel free to raise them, as it is helpful if Dr O’Neill can begin to understand your expectations, hopes and concerns.

 - At your first appointment the midwife will see you initially.
 In addition to discussing the general aspects of your health prior to, and during, pregnancy, she will also take your weight, height and blood pressure.

 - The practice midwives have many years of experience and will be able to answer any of your general pregnancy concerns (e.g. diet, exercise and supplements).

 - You will also be given your antenatal record card and information regarding pregnancy.